 By leveraging economies of scale and combined purchasing power, ERIS can lower the cost of access to scientific computing infrastructure.

-The ERISOne Cluster includes both "general" nodes, available on a fair-share basis to all investigators, and "adopted" nodes, where priority is given to the investigator or group who purchased those nodes.
+The Scientific Computing (SciC) Linux Clusters includes both "general" nodes, available on a fair-share basis to all investigators, and "adopted" nodes, where priority is given to the investigator or group who purchased those nodes.
 The adopt-a-node owner also has the ability to leverage all shared resources, while incurring zero ($0) support costs for maintenance of their nodes.
-When idle, these dedicated nodes may share compute capacity with the general pool, benefiting the Partners research community as a whole.
+When idle, these dedicated nodes may share compute capacity with the general pool, benefiting the Mass General Brigham research community as a whole.

 Where resource isolation is required for processing sensitive data, ERIS HPC supports "private clusters" where storage and compute are separated from the main cluster.